parkpatt/heapsort/README.md

 # heapsort
-An implementation of heapsort in C
+An implementation of heapsort in C \n
 Copyright 2021, Parker Patterson, All rights reserved.

 # COMPILATION